damienjburks/DataCop/README.md

 ### Install

-The installation process for Data Cop is fairly straightforward.
+The installation process for DataCop is fairly straightforward.
 Please follow the steps outlined below:

 1. Create and activate your virtual environment: